 Q: My offense is minor.
 Do I really even need a lawyer, or can I just handle this on my own?

 A: No offense is minor when you are the one charged.
 Even relatively minor offenses can have serious long-term consequences.
 For example, a conviction for underage drinking or drug possession will result in a loss of your driver’s license, even when the offense had absolutely nothing to do with driving a vehicle.
 A drug conviction will eliminate your eligibility to receive federally subsidized student loans.
 Any type of non-traffic offense convictions can jeopardize your chances of being accepted into certain graduate school programs or being hired in certain professions, such as teaching.
 If you hire an attorney, you may be able to successfully fight the charges, or the attorney may find ways to lessen the consequences of the offense.

 Q: I’m guilty.
 I have no defense.
 I just want to plead guilty and get this over with.
 Should I even bother getting a lawyer?

-There are some cases where a defendant is factually guilty, but the police obtained evidence in a manner which violated the defendant's constitutional rights.
-If this is the case, the defense attorney can file a motion to have this evidence "suppressed."
-If a judge rules that the evidence was obtained in violation of the defendant's constitutional rights, the judge will "suppress" the evidence, meaning that the evidence cannot be used against the defendant at trial.
-In certain cases, such as drug cases, this is usually the end of the prosecution's case and the charges will be withdrawn.
+There are some cases in which a defendant is factually guilty, but the police obtained evidence in a manner that violated the defendant’s constitutional rights.
+If this is the case, the defense attorney can file a motion to have this evidence “suppressed,” meaning that the evidence will not be used against the defendant at trial.
+If a judge rules that the evidence was obtained in violation of the defendant’s constitutional rights, the judge will suppress the evidence.
+In certain cases, such as drug cases, this is usually the end of the prosecution’s case and the charges will be withdrawn.
 Most people do not know whether they have a suppression issue until they talk to a criminal defense attorney.

 Q: If they do charge me, could I get convicted just based on someone else’s word?